skagedal/tracker/README.md

 This will add 3 hours and 12 minutes to the balance for the current week.

-Such as balance shift is added automatically when you start a new week.
+(Under development: Such as balance shift will be added automatically when you start a new week.)

 ## Installation